 The old Pfefferbräu changed its name to capitalize on it but it seems most locals drink their Helles.
 Beer tourists, however, must flock there in summer.
 It’s also of interest as it’s top-fermented so another reason for it being a rarity in Bavaria.
 It’s not particularly hoppy due to the fact that hops weren’t grown or readily available in this region.
 I was there once when I first explored Bavaria and just recently for my book Beer Hiking Bavaria.
 It’s not in Franconia but somehow the quirkiness of the style fits in.
 I wonder if it were a Franconian beer, would the locals drink it.
 Generally, they’re amber and 5%.

 Doppelbock.
 Sometimes literal is not the way to go as these are not double the strength of a Bock.
 They are typically around 7% but I’ve seen a few clock in at over 8%.
 They are dark affairs, reserved for the colder months.
 In Munich, they come out during the early part of Lent.
 As you might expect, they are big malty brews but the best have a nice dryness about them and their finishes are moreish.
 It’s more of a southern Bavarian tradition, with Munich’s Paulaner brewing the original Salvator.
 Most Munich breweries add -ator to their versions in homage.
 There are some really good ones in Franconia if you are around when they are available.
-I’ve only had Ulrich Martin’s Martinibock in a bottle but I have their Anstich on my list for next year.
+One favorite is Brauerei Martin’s Martini Bock.
 Oddly enough, Bamberg’s Fässla uses the -ator suffix in their Bambergator but it comes out in autumn like other Franconian Bockbiers rather than Lent like Salvator.
 It’s very strong but amply hopped so I quite like it.
+Increasingly, there are some untraditional Heller Doppelbocks popping up.

 two very different Franconian Dopplebocks